Titans' Henry will have surgery, no timetable for return

 The depth chart behind Henry already was thin with the Titans putting Darrynton Evans, their third-round pick in 2020, back on injured reserve last Friday.
 That leaves just Jeremy McNichols and fullback Khari Blasingame with Mekhi Sargent and Dontrell Hillard on the practice squad.

-Vrabel declined to comment on reports the Titans will be working out Adrian Peterson in their search for more help at running back.
-The 2012 MVP and four-time All Pro played for Detroit last season.

-“We’ve played against Adrian, and you know obviously he’s got a pretty strong and solid resume,” Vrabel said.
+“We’ve played against Adrian, and you know obviously he’s got a pretty strong and solid resume,” Vrabel said when asked if the Titans would work out Peterson.

 More AP NFL coverage: https://apnews.com/hub/NFL and https://twitter.com/AP_NFL